 When writing ethnicity questions, it is crucial to fully understand what ethnicity is—and how it differs from race.
 Otherwise, you risk offending or confusing respondents and lowering the survey’s completion rates, not to mention gathering false information because adequate answers were not provided.

-The biggest difference between ethnicity and race is that ethnicity can be changed, while race can not.
+The biggest difference between ethnicity and race is that ethnicity can be changed, while race cannot.

 Race refers to biological heritage, which is the same no matter where someone is born or brought up.
 Different races differ based on biological features such as facial features and hair, eye, and skin color.